willhan123/Docs/Documentation/op-ansible/ansible-scale-out-tspider-en.md

 *add_tspider.yml* mainly does:
 - Install, configure, grant and boot TSpider nodes;
-- Sync table structure from the first TSpider node in the `tspider` group;
+- Synchronize table schema from the first TSpider node in the `tspider` group;
 - Write to Tdbctl's routing table `mysql.servers` and flush routing information.

 ## 2. TSpider Scaling In